JKord/Archiver-Revolution/README.md

 # Archiver Revolution
-Archiver BWT + RLE
+Archiver BWT + RLE.
+The program has a desktop and console version.

 ### About
 - [Instruction](../master/Instruction.pdf)
 - [Guide](../master/BWT/Archiver Revolution.chm)
-The program has a desktop and console version.

 ### Version
 1.0